Homophobia and internalised homophobia

 The Human Rights Commission reports that 6 in 10 LGBTQ people experience verbal homophobic abuse, 2 in 10 experience physical abuse and 1 in 10 experience other types of abuse due to their sexual or gender diversity.

-For many LGBTQ theorists the word homophobia should not be used because of the changed consensus on attitudes about homosexuality.
+For many LGBTQ theorists, the word homophobia should not be used because of the changed consensus on attitudes about homosexuality.
 Smith, Oades and McCarthy identified many different definitions of homophobia that underlines the changing nature of gender and sexuality attitudes.

-Due to these changes many authors call for the removal of the word ‘homophobia’ to a more general term of heterosexism which focuses on the domination of heterosexual norms.
+Due to these changes, many authors call for the removal of the word ‘homophobia’ to a more general term of heterosexism which focuses on the domination of heterosexual norms.

 While the attitudes of homosexuality have changed over time there is still ignorant fear based attitudes about homosexuality, resulting in discrimination and hate crimes towards the LGBTI communities.

-Heterosexism can be quite subtle and is often missed by many people. a sentence like ‘do you have a girlfriend’ to a male identifies an assumption of someone’s sexuality with being open to the idea of the male person having a boyfriend or even a partner without a gender.
+Heterosexism can be quite subtle and is often missed by many people.
+A sentence like ‘do you have a girlfriend’ to a male identifies an assumption of someone’s sexuality with being open to the idea of the male person having a boyfriend or even a partner without a gender.

-Internalized Homophobia
+Internalised Homophobia

-Internalized homophobia is the gay person’s direction of negative social attitudes towards the self, leading to a devaluation of the self and resultant internal conflicts and poor self regard.
+Internalised homophobia is the gay person’s direction of negative social attitudes towards the self, leading to a devaluation of the self and resultant internal conflicts and poor self regard.
 So there are two components here:

-So in these two parts there is the individuals view of themselves and also what they think ‘others’ will think if they identify as being homosexual.
+So, in these two parts there is the individual’s view of themselves and also what they think ‘others’ will think if they identify as being homosexual.

-So what does internalized homophobia look like?
+So what does internalised homophobia look like?

 • Poor view of being gay and aligning this with being bad or ‘not normal’